 Day One (Genesis 1:3-5)

-God reintroduces the light of the sun to reach and shine onto the surface of the deep frozen flood waters that completely covered the ruined earth.
-The effect of this heat and sudden change in temperature resulted in a massive global ice melt.
+God reintroduces the light of the sun to reach and shine directly onto the surface of the frozen deep flood waters that completely covered the ruined earth.
+The effect of this direct and scorching heat, without any protective cloud layer on this first day, and the sudden change in temperature resulted in a massive global ice melt.

-The massive ice sheet covering the surface of the whole earth must have been so thick that the Spirit of God first needed to shake, break and soften it in preparation for the melting process.
-We believe that this is exactly what happened as Genesis 1:2 says that ‘the Spirit of God was moving (rachaph) over the face of the waters (ice)‘.
-The Hebrew word rachaph translated to mean ‘moving’ in some versions of the Bible also means ‘shaking’, as confirmed by Strong’s H7363.
-God’s Spirit first actively shook, broke up and softened the deep ice sheet covering the whole earth in preparation for the great ice melt that took place, once the intense sunlight with its heat was reintroduced onto the earth’s surface on Day One.
+The massive ice sheet covering the surface of the whole earth must have been so thick that the Spirit of God first needed to shake, break and soften the ice in preparation for the melting process.
+We believe that this is exactly what God did.
+This is because Genesis 1:2 translated in versions of the Bible to mean, “And the Spirit of God was hovering or moving (rachaph) over the face of the waters” is more accurately translated to mean “And the Spirit of God was shaking (rachaph) the surface of the waters”, as Strong’s H7363 confirms that the Hebrew word rachaph can also mean shaking.
+God’s Spirit first actively shook, broke up and softened the deep ice sheet covering the whole earth, prior to Day One, in preparation for the great ice melt that took place, once the intense sunlight with its heat was reintroduced onto the earth’s surface, on Day One.

 Day Two (Genesis 1:6-8)